- Parent Guides

-Many parents do not realize what an important role their comments, attitudes, and actions play in how things turn out for their LGBTQ child.1 Parent behaviors such as shaming or shunning are negative in any context.
-However, many parents don’t realize that even protective efforts can be felt as rejection or abuse by their LGBTQ child.
-Subtle actions, attitudes, words, or choices that communicate rejection to LGBTQ youth have been shown to be linked to both health and mental health problems:1
+Parent comments, attitudes, and actions play a large role in how things turn out for their child.
+Parent behaviors such as shaming or shunning are negative in any context.
+Many parents don’t realize that even protective efforts can be felt as rejection by their child.
+Subtle actions, attitudes, words, or choices that communicate rejection to your child have been shown to be linked to both health and mental health problems:

-- Lack of affection is the absence of verbal affirmations of love, physical affection, encouragement, and spending time together.
+- Lack of affection, such as the absence of verbal expressions of love, physical affection, encouragement, or time spent together.

-- Neglect includes ignoring or not paying attention to one another and not feeling comfortable around some family members.
+- Neglect can include ignoring or not paying attention to someone, so that a person is not comfortable around some family members.

-- Violence encompasses physical harm and sexual abuse.2
+- Violence is considered physical harm and sexual abuse.

-First and foremost, such actions are harmful.
-When they are aimed at the sexual orientation of your child, they can be even more damaging.
+It goes without saying that these actions are harmful.
+However, when they are aimed at your child’s identity, they can be even more damaging.
 No matter what your reactions are, do not take them out on your child.
 What you choose to do (or not do) with and for your child can make a big difference.

 Hitting or physically hurting your child

-“The parental use of physical force is always risky…Damage to the parent/child relationship can be done if basic trust in safety with the parent is lost.”3
+“The parental use of physical force is always risky…Damage to the parent/child relationship can be done if basic trust in safety with the parent is lost.”

 Insults or name-calling

-- Extreme or negative criticisms: “You are good for nothing.
-Why can’t you make me proud in even one thing?”4
+Extreme or negative criticisms: “You are an embarrassment.
+Why can’t you make me proud in even one thing?”

 Excluding your child from family activities